chriswoodle/universal-identity/Readme.md

 # Universal Identity

 Universal Identity or u-ID for short, is a digital identity platform that is interoperable and accepted by different requesting parties.
-Data, API's and other information related to a unique identity are accessable through a secure and permissioned interface.
+Data, API's and other information related to a unique identity are accessible through a secure and permissioned interface.

 # Workflow